Committed to Saving Lives

 Avidhrt First Responders Safety Platform

-Wearable smart patch designed to monitor electrocardiogram (EKG), Pulse Oximetry, core body temperature, environmental temperature, and fall detection.
+On-duty firefighters will wear a reusable smart patch, linked via LORA, wifi and 5G, designed to monitor ECG, spO2, core body temperature, environmental temperature, location and fall detection.

 Mobile and Web